 Constructed with a 38-millimeter Polykrylar hull, the kayak also features an inflatable I-beam for added stability and boasts two inflatable seats that can be removed if need be.
 In addition, this kayak features plentiful cargo space for all your gear, rope handles near the front and rear, a self-bailing drain valve, two molded kegs, inflatable spray skirts, welded seams, and more.

 The Sea Eagle SE370K_P Inflatable Kayak is NMMA certified.

 Sea Eagle 330 Inflatable Kayak

 In addition, it comes with a host of impressive features.
 For starters, the kayak can carry up to two adults and has an inflatable I-beam on the floor for added stability.
-It has two molded skegs for added speed and welded seams.
-As if that wasn’t enough, each Sea Eagle 330 Inflatable Kayak comes with a three-year warranty to help protect against any manufacturer defects.
+It's also designed with two molded skegs for added speed and has welded seams.
+As if that wasn't enough, each Sea Eagle 330 Inflatable Kayak comes with a three-year warranty to help protect against any manufacturer defects.

 Other features include:

 In addition to these convenient features, this fun kayak also has the following specifications:

 These are only a few of some of the best kayaks on the market today.
 As you can see, they're available in a wide assortment of prices to suit every budget.
 That said, virtually anyone can enjoy kayaking of some sort.
 Whether you're looking for an easy-to-assemble fishing vessel or another outlet for your adventurous tendencies, you can't go wrong with an inflatable kayak.
 In addition, inflatable kayaks also have a lot of benefits that traditional kayaks don't.